 Simply because economists, by trade steeped in the wisdom of regurgitated hindsight are not entrepreneurs, don’t know better and thus have a hard time coming up with the foresight needed to fundamentally reinvent our macro-economics, upstream.
 Not in the least aggravated by the massive political cloud and equity attached to the current way of downstream thinking, applied to actions that may at best dampen uncomfortable economic aberrations, but do not and will not affect the more dangerous downwards trajectory of the economic curve.

-We have a problem in this country with freedom.
+We have a problem with freedom in this country.
 Not that we lack any aspiration to it, but we apply Neanderthal economic constructs to freedom.
 Even Milton Friedman, in all his wisdom to embellish on free-markets, failed to identify the pragmatic rules for a marketplace to operate freely.

 None are more hopelessly enslaved than those who falsely believe they are free. – Goethe

-We are hopelessly enslaved by an unequal distribution of freedom that systematically diminishes the authentic merit of socioeconomic value and production over the frivols of its financial arbitrage.
+We are hopelessly enslaved by an unequal distribution of freedom that systematically diminishes the authentic merit of social economic value and production over the frills of its financial arbitrage.
 And capitalism without merit is a bold lie.

 Even after Martin Luther King left us some important lessons behind, we have learned surprisingly little about freedom.

 Is freedom the expectation to work from 9 to 5 in a box (cubicle) with limited exposure to sunlight and less than half the size of a regular bedroom?
-Is freedom the need for two spouses to work in order to support a decent education for their children?
-Is freedom the dependency of public schools to raise money from parents in order to stay afloat?
+Is freedom the need for two spouses to work to support a decent education for their children?
+Is freedom the dependency of public schools to raise money from parents to stay afloat?

 Clearly our implementation of freedom should make us think twice about suggesting other countries to follow suit.
 But a similarly stark list of contentions to freedom can be made to measure other countries’ levels of freedom (I should know).

-The grand prize of freedom is not won by the country that produces the shortest list of contentions, but by the country whose freedoms support the socioeconomic values it holds in high regard.
+The grand prize of freedom is not won by the country that produces the shortest list of contentions, but by the country whose freedoms support the social economic values it holds in high regard.